Powering PoE devices¶

-The nice thing about using PoE switches, is then one has a clean, plug-and-play solution.
+The nice thing about using PoE switches is they provide a clean, plug-and-play solution.

 If you would like to use your existing non-PoE switch, it is possible to do so using what’s called a PoE Injector.

-PoE injector injects power to the ethernet cable, so it can power various PoE devices (eg. our DepthAIs).
-So if you’d prefer to use an existing non-PoE switch (e.g. one included in an ISP router/modem/switch combo) you can do so with a PoE injector like this TP-Link injector, which would be used per OAK PoE device.
+A PoE injector injects power to the ethernet cable, so it can power various PoE devices (e.g. our OAKs).
+So, if you’d prefer to use an existing non-PoE switch (e.g. one included in an ISP router/modem/switch combo), you can do so with a PoE injector like this TP-Link injector, which would be used per OAK PoE device.

 Powering from a battery¶

-It is recommended to use PoE injectors that meets at least the 802.3af standard.
-If you are powering your PoE device from a car or solar battery, you are limited by its output voltage, which is 12V for standard automotive batteries.
+It is recommended to use PoE injectors that meet at least the 802.3af standard.
+If you are powering your PoE device from a car or solar battery you are limited by its output voltage, which is 12V for standard automotive batteries.
 In that case you need to find a PoE injector which will input 12V and output the voltage specified by the 802.3af standard.

 The following PoE injectors were tested on a 12V input:

-Here’s an example of connecting multiple DepthAI PoE devices to the UniFi switch:
+Here’s an example of connecting multiple OAK PoE cameras to the UniFi switch:

 The OAK PoE models are designed to allow outdoor use, including being weather resistant.
 As part of this weather resistance, there is a cable gland that provides the sealing around the Ethernet cable.
-These glands are designed to be used with “professional” installations - meaning that they are designed to be used with cable that is crimped to length for the installation - and thereby has no “boot”.
+These glands are designed to be used with “professional” installations, meaning that they are designed to be used with cable that is crimped to length for the installation and thus has no “boot”.

 We recommend using Cat5e ethernet cable, as the newer ones are bigger and might not fit properly in the IP67 gland.